nri account meaning

 Non-Resident Indians (NRIs) possess distinctive banking and investment requirements.
 Residing overseas means most of their income and assets are in foreign currencies like the US dollar and Euro.
 Consequently, NRIs often require accounts to securely hold and convert their assets and funds into Indian rupees.

 Enter the NRI account, a financial solution catering to these needs.
-Nearly all major banks and financial institutions in India, like Kotak, offer NRI accounts.
-These accounts come with a range of features, encompassing currency denomination, transferability of funds, tax considerations, and more.
-But what is an NRI account, and what are the various types available?
+Nearly all major banks and financial institutions in India offer NRI accounts.
+These accounts come with a range of features, encompassing currency denomination, transferability of funds, tax considerations and more.
+But what is an NRI account and what are the various types available?
 Let's know the NRI account meaning first.

 What is the meaning of an NRI Account?
 An NRI, Non-Resident Indian Account, refers to accounts opened by NRIs or PIOs with RBI-authorised banks or financial institutions to access various services.